-Today’s blog post will be a continuation of yesterday’s where we discussed some basic information about divorce, custody and conservatorship in Texas.
-While we cannot hit on every subject that may be relevant to your family or to your divorce, we hope to at least get through many subjects that will be relevant to many people.
+Today’s blog post will be a continuation of yesterday’s where we discussed some basic information about divorce, custody, and conservatorship in Texas.
+While we cannot hit on every subject that may be relevant to your family or your divorce, we hope to at least get through many subjects that will be relevant to many people.
 With that said, let’s begin our discussion today by going over information regarding where your child may be residing after your divorce.

-Where exactly will your child reside after the divorce is finalized
+Where exactly will your child reside after the divorce is finalized?

 One of the rights that are inherent in any conservatorship is the ability to determine the primary residence of the child.
 This is a right that is typically either agreed to by the parties or assigned by the judge after a trial is had.
 The old stereotype is that the mother always wins the battle to be named primary conservator.
 While this is often true, it is only the case to the extent that the mother is typically the parent who wants to be named the primary conservator and has also served in this capacity while the parties were living together.

 If you as a father want to be named the primary conservator and have the right to determine the primary residence of the child then it is up to you to come into the divorce with a history of caring for your child on a level that is equal to that of your wife.
 If you were working most of the time your child was home during your marriage then don’t expect the judge to allow you time to make up for that.
-Come in to the divorce with a strong case to become the primary parent and there’s a strong case to be made that you should be.
+Come into the divorce with a strong case to become the primary parent and there’s a strong case to be made that you should be.

 What happens if your spouse is named Sole Managing Conservator

 Suppose that in your divorce your spouse is named Sole Managing Conservator.
 We discussed yesterday that the default setting for parents is to be named Joint Managing Conservators.
-That designation allows parents to share equally (in most things) in decision making, rights and duties to their child.
+That designation allows parents to share equally (in most things) in decision-making, rights, and duties to their child.
 Sole Managing Conservators do not share equally on these fronts due to the past behavior of one spouse.
 If you are involved in a divorce and the judge names your spouse as sole managing conservator this will not end the relationship between yourself and your child, however.

 What is a geographic restriction?